 If WGU was already available to Missouri residents, why was WGU Missouri established?

 Many Missouri residents have never heard of WGU.
 The establishment of WGU Missouri allows us to commit resources that will increase statewide awareness of the university and its programs, and experience in other states has shown that this will greatly increase enrollment.
-In addition, we have learned with WGU Indiana, WGU Washington, and WGU Texas that students find a state-endorsed, locally based university more credible.
+In addition, we have learned that students find a state-endorsed, locally based university more credible.

 - WGU is a nonprofit, online university established in 1997 by 19 U.S. governors to expand affordable access to higher education.

 - WGU is the nation’s only accredited competency-based university.

 - WGU serves students not well served by traditional colleges and universities.
 The average age of WGU students is 37, nearly 70% work full time, and more than 75% are classified as underserved in one or more of four categories: ethnic minority, low income, rural resident, or first-generation college student.

 - WGU offers more than 60 online, competency-based degree programs in the high-demand career fields of business, information technology, K-12 teacher education, and health professions, including nursing.

 - WGU’s online, competency-based model makes college possible for busy adults who must balance work, family, and financial obligations.
 It allows them to set their own study schedules and move quickly through material they already know so they can focus on what they still need to learn.

 - WGU faculty members serve as mentors, working one-on-one with students to guide them through their coursework and support their learning.